Advanced-Vision-and-Learning-Lab/STN-YOLO/README.md

 **Plain Text:**

-Yash Zambre, Joshua Peeples, Akshatha Mohan and Ekdev Rajkitikul, "Spatial Transformer Network You Only Look Once (STN-YOLO) for Improved Object Detection,"  in Review.
+Yash Zambre and Ekdev Rajkitkul and Akshatha Mohan and Joshua Peeples, "Spatial Transformer Network You Only Look Once (STN-YOLO) for Improved Object Detection,"  in Review.

 **BibTex:**
 ```